-Microsite Redesign for Client Promotions
+Microsite Redesign for Contests & Promotions

 User Flows: I created user workflow diagrams to help visualize the logical flow of information to help clarify the user and business requirements, as well as to identify the various use cases to be considered within the revised microsite.